 Such are glories of Prasadam.
 Devotees are eager to have Prasadam and only desire to eat Prasadam and nothing else.
-In jagganath puri Goddess Parvati in form of Vimla eats only Mahaprasada of Jagannath.
-The goddess is described to survive on the remnants (Uchchhishta) of Jagannath’s meals.
-There are no separate offerings are cooked for goddess.
-Only Mahaprasad of dried rice mixed with grated coconut, paneer, curd and butter is offered.
+In Jagganath puri, Goddess Parvati in the form of Vimla eats only Mahaprasada of Jagannath.
+The goddess is described as surviving on the remnants (Uchchhishta) of Jagannath’s meals.
+There are no separate offerings are cooked for goddesses.
+Only Mahaprasad of dried rice mixed with grated coconut, paneer, curd, and butter is offered.

-Only during Durga puja non-vegetarian offerings are made and animal sacrifices are performed in secrecy during pre-dawn hours before opening of the main Jagannath temple.
-Devotees of Jagannath are barred from witnessing the worship and offering and only few who witness the ceremony are given the Bimala parasada.
+Only during the Durga puja non-vegetarian offerings are made and animal sacrifices performed in secrecy during pre-dawn hours before the opening of the main Jagannath temple.
+Devotees of Jagannath are barred from witnessing the worship and offering and only a few who witness the ceremony are given the Bimala parasada.